 1993: Boston Bruins defenseman Ray Bourque ties an NHL record when he's named to the First All-Star team for the 10th time in his career.

-1999: Ed Belfour makes 23 saves for his third shutout of the Stanley Cup Playoffs and the seventh of his career, and the Dallas Stars defeat the Buffalo Sabres 2-0 in Game 5 of the Cup Final at Reunion Arena.
+1999: Ed Belfour makes 23 saves for his third shutout of the Stanley Cup Playoffs and the seventh of his career, and the Dallas Stars defeat the Buffalo Sabres 2-0 in Game 5 of the Final at Reunion Arena.
 The Stars take a quick 1-0 lead when defenseman Darryl Sydor scores 2:23 into the game and Belfour makes it stand up until Pat Verbeek scores with 4:39 remaining.
 Mike Modano assists on each goal.
 The victory gives Dallas a 3-2 lead in the best-of-7 series.

 2006: Not even the return of forward Erik Cole from a broken vertebra sustained on March 4 can help the Carolina Hurricanes, who lose 4-0 to the Edmonton Oilers in Game 6 of the Cup Final at Rexall Place.
 The Oilers limit the Hurricanes to 16 shots against goaltender Jussi Markkanen, and Fernando Pisani scores his 13th goal of the playoffs early in the second period to give Edmonton a 1-0 lead.
 The Oilers tie the best-of-7 series 3-3.
-Cole played 18:31 and finished with two shots on goal and three hits.
+Cole plays 18:31 and finishes with two shots on goal and three hits.